Why elite Spanish soccer’s La Liga is going to be your next streaming obsession

 How ESPN landed La Liga

 The road to ESPN’s billion-dollar deal for La Liga started all the way back in December 2016 at the Camp Nou, home of global powerhouse Barcelona.
-Relevant Sports Group had been in negotiations to bring the two most popular and powerful soccer teams on the planet—Real Madrid and Barcelona—to play an official match on American soil.
+Relevent Sports Group had been in negotiations to bring the two most popular and powerful soccer teams on the planet—Real Madrid and Barcelona—to play an official pre-season match on American soil.
 The pitch was for a weeklong, Super Bowl-style event in Miami with hundreds of thousands of fans in an effort to give the popularity of the Spanish giants and league a major step up with U.S. audiences.

 But first, it all depended on this game in Barcelona.

-Barcelona had already agreed, but Real Madrid president Florentino Pérez told Relevant that he would not play the match in America if his team lost that December match.
+Barcelona had already agreed, but Real Madrid president Florentino Pérez told Relevent that he would not play the match in America if his team lost that December match.
 As the game clock ticked past 85 minutes, with less than 5 minutes of regulation time left, Barcelona was up 1-0.
 But in the 90th minute, the dying seconds of the game, Real Madrid legend Sergio Ramos popped in a header off a Luka Modric free kick to keep Madrid top of the league—sending El Clasico to America.

-That 2017 match in Miami was as controversial as it was a hit, with fans in Spain calling it a farce and protesting their league playing abroad, as well as sparking an ongoing court battle between La Liga and the Royal Spanish Football Federation.
-But Americans loved the weeklong circus that paired the biggest clubs with performances by Drake, Lil Wayne, and Marc Anthony and 66,000 fans crammed into Hard Rock Stadium.
-Relevant’s Stillman says it was the highest-grossing single soccer match in world history, at more than $36 million.
+That 2017 pre-season match in Miami was a hit, and its success inspired La Liga to later propose playing real league games stateside, which many fans in Spain protested, and it led to an ongoing court battle between La Liga and the Royal Spanish Football Federation.
+But Americans loved the weeklong circus in 2017 that paired the biggest clubs with performances by Drake, Lil Wayne, and Marc Anthony and 66,000 fans crammed into Hard Rock Stadium.
+Relevent’s Sillman says it was the highest-grossing single soccer match in world history, at more than $36 million.

 That was the first step.

-In December 2017, Relevant signed a deal to form La Liga North America as part of a 15-year, 50-50 joint venture designed to generate marketing and sponsorship opportunities in the U.S. and Canada to build La Liga’s overall brand equity.
+In December 2017, Relevent signed a deal to form La Liga North America as part of a 15-year, 50-50 joint venture designed to generate marketing and sponsorship opportunities in the U.S. and Canada to build La Liga’s overall brand equity.
 The focus would be on creating content, events, and media.
-Relevant brought in Boris Gartner, a media veteran formerly of Univision, to be CEO of La Liga North America.
+Relevent brought in Boris Gartner, a media veteran formerly of Univision, to be CEO of La Liga North America.

 Missing, though, were the games themselves.
 At the time, La Liga’s American broadcast rights were part of a global deal with beIN Sports, which while lucrative on a global scale had incredibly limited exposure to U.S. audiences.
 That plummeted further when both Comcast and DirecTV dropped the channel, turning the Qatari broadcaster into an American audience desert, with most games getting fewer than 10,000 viewers.